 This is a short verse by the Roman philosopher and poet Lucretius (94 B.C.- 55 B.C.), taken from his poem Rerum Natura ( III, 960-969, Madrid, 1968, in the translation of Abbé Marchena, p.
-165): Nec minus ergo ante hace quam tu cecidere, cadentque, which in Spanish translates, according to Marchena:
+165): Nec minus ergo ante hace quam tu cecidere, cadentque, which translates, according to Marchena:

 “All things that came before you are dead, just as those that will come after you will succumb.”Verse by Lucretius (94 B.C.- 55 B.C.) in his poem Rerum Natura

 This poem expresses Lucretius’ idea of change and his defense of the philosophical ideas of the Greek Epicurus and the atomistic physics of the Greek philosophers Leucippus and Democritus (his disciple), the founders of atomism, or the doctrine that postulated that atoms are infinite particles, indivisible, of varied forms and always in motion.

 Its constitutive and original principle is the arche, which is part of the multiplicity of beings in nature.
 With the choice of this preface, says Christopher Johnson (in New Left Review, 79.
 2013), the philosophical attitude of Lévi-Strauss is expressed and the idea behind his concept of the evolution of history: that the nature of human constructions is ephemeral and we only witness a perpetual crystallization and dissolution of civilizations.

 Progress is, therefore, nothing more than a mirage.

 Who is Lévi-Strauss and what does he represent for the social sciences?